 Financial analysis is used to evaluate economic trends, set financial policy, build long-term plans for business activity, and identify investments or prioritize projects.
 This is done through the synthesis of financial activity, which is often available as real-time data streams.
 One of the most common ways to analyze financial data is to calculate changes in the data over time, which can be used to compare against another set of data or against its own historical performance.
 Insights into market fluctuations can then be used to drive business decisions.

-In this example, we’ll walk through how the Decodable data service is used to clean, transform, enrich, and aggregate real-time currency data describing Coinbase transactions which are sent from the DataPM data package manager.
+In this example, we’ll walk through how the Decodable data service is used to clean, transform, enrich, and aggregate real-time currency data describing Coinbase transactions.
 The processed data can then be sent onward to a team of financial analysts or data scientists.

 Pipeline Architecture